MER-DAO/MEE-staking/README.md

-# ETF-staking
+# MEE-staking
-Core contracts for the Staking
+Core contracts for the MEE Staking